The Charter of the French language and its regulations govern the consultation of English‑language content.

 Dominic Boudreault | © Sépaq

-New rules concerning the use of personal watercraft
+Rules concerning the use of personal watercraft

 DESTINATIONAPPLICABLE RULES